-The IT Classes Project run by Northumbria Students Union volunteers in conjunction with the Elders Council is now into its sixth year.
+The IT Classes Project run by Northumbria Students Union volunteers in conjunction with the Elders Council is now into its seventh year.
 Student volunteers assist older people who may not feel confident using devices, such as computers, iPads and mobile phones to improve their skills.
 Sessions run fortnightly during term-time and rely on a team of dedicated student volunteers to deliver this personalised service.

 • 2013/14: Northumbria Student Union ‘Best New Project Award’ and runner up to ‘Best Overall Project’.